JackbyYao/bitmap_index_extension_4_duckdb/README.md

 To run the tests, after building duckdb, run the scripts under test/

 for the scaling test, run benchmark-tpch-scale.sh

 for the thread test, run benchmark-tpch-threads.sh

 the output logs are in benchmark-results/

 This branch supports:

 integer columns , string(VARCHAR) columns

 equal selection predicate ( '=' )

+NOTE: please git clone and pull the newest version of branch "milestone"

 Known issue:

 This build is not very suitable for JOIN intensive queries, for example Query 10, 21 in TPCH.
 Performance degradation is observed.

 ## Building
 ### Managing dependencies